howy1993/codingtest_coinfund/README.md

 ## FIFO Cryptocurrency Trades Calculator
 ## Overview
 This implements a cryptocurrency trades calculator using FIFO order.
 The program prints current holdings and a profit/loss breakdown for each cryptocurrency purchased.
+For the transaction file, transactions should be listed in chronological order for the program to give accurate results.
-Coinfund.io's coding assignment for Summer 2019 Intern Applications.
+This is coinfund.io's coding assignment for Summer 2019 Intern Applications.

 ## Running the program
 python3 fifo.py transactions.csv